 The principal markets for the Company's products are in the United States and Canada, however, a portion of sales are to foreign distributors.
 Management performs continuing credit evaluations of customers and generally does not require collateral.
 Historically, the Company has not experienced significant losses related to receivables from individual customers.
-During Q2 2023 and the 6 months June 2023, the Company derived approximately 56% and 54%, respectively, of its gross revenues from four direct customers and direct-to-consumer e-commerce platforms (Q2 2022 and the 6 months June 2022 - 47% and 57%, respectively, from three direct customers and direct-to-consumer e-commerce platforms).
+During the 9 months September 2023, the Company derived approximately 57% of its gross revenues from four direct customers and direct-to-consumer e-commerce platforms (9 months September 2022 - 56% from three direct customers and direct-to-consumer e-commerce platforms).
 Significant changes in industry conditions will increase the risk of not collecting receivables.
 Management believes the risk is generally mitigated by the size and reputation of the companies to which they extend credit.